ghadideepakj/Clima/README.md

 ![App Brewery Banner](Documentation/AppBreweryBanner.png)

 #  Clima
-This is created under guidance of App Brewery course Check gif files for demonstration
+This is created under guidance of App Brewery course.
+Check gif files for demonstration.

 ## What you will See